Astecom/claude-pxplus-template/.pxplus-claude/pxplus-docs/directives/wait.md

 **_Prior to PxPlus 2016_ ,** the maximum number was 9999 seconds.
 _
 **As of PxPlus 2016**_**,** the maximum number was increased to 86400 seconds (equivalent of 24 hours).
+- Wait has a minimum of 1 second, its not more precise than that

 ---|---

 ##  Description